swiftlang/swift-evolution/proposals/NNNN-magic-file.md

 1. `String = #file`, no `#line` nearby: We assume this will be passed to an API like `URL.init(fileURLWithPath:)` which will then be used to further manipulate the path or perform I/O.

-2. `#file` used in a parethensized list, but not an interpolation: We assume this is being passed to an API like `URL.init(fileURLWithPath:)`.
+2. `#file` used in a parenthesized list, but not an interpolation: We assume this is being passed to an API like `URL.init(fileURLWithPath:)`.

 When we matched these patterns against the source compatibility suite, we got the following results: